The Jacobs Foundation respects your private sphere

-In general, we collect personal data in the following cases: when you apply for a grant from our foundation; when you visit our website; when you communicate with us directly; when you register for our newsletter or an event; when you participate in a survey; or when you provide personal data for other purposes.
+In general, we collect personal data in the following cases: when you apply for a grant from our foundation; when you visit our website; when you communicate with us directly; when you register for our newsletter or an event; when you participate in a survey; when you provide personal data for other purposes; or when you apply for a job with us.
 In all cases, we process your data only for a specific purpose, and that purpose is known to you.

 Do we pass your data on to third parties?

 As a matter of principle, we pass your personal data on to third parties only if we are authorized by law to do so or if you have given your consent.
 This is the case, for example, when we conduct external project evaluations in agreement with you.
 Further information on this topic can be found in the relevant grant agreement.
 When data are transmitted abroad, we comply with the relevant legal provisions (guaranteeing appropriate protection).

 External service providers that process data on our behalf are contractually obliged to comply fully with the Federal Act on Data Protection.
 We make sure that such external service providers are capable of safeguarding data.
 Our prior consent is required before they are permitted to transfer responsibility for processing personal data to a third party.

 How long do we retain your personal data?

 We retain your data as long as necessary for our business relationship with you, or as long as we have a legitimate interest in continuing to store the information.
 We delete your personal data in all other cases, except when continued storage is required under the law (for example, we are legally obligated to retain documents such as contracts and invoices for a period of 10 years).

 What data are processed when you use our website?

 In general, you may visit our website without providing personal information.
 When you visit the site, our servers make a temporary record of each access in a log file.
 The following technical data are collected and stored until they are automatically deleted after no more than seven months: